siwells/simonwells.org/content/teaching.md

 </ol>

 ##### @ University of Dundee

+I have also supervised both undergraduate and postgraduate projects on modules AC40001, AC52004, AC52030, and AC52031 at the University of Dundee.

 <ol reversed>
 <li> Adam Mackie, Senior Honours Project, 09.2010 -- 01.2011, Building GARGle: A search engine for large-scale online argument repositories</li>